euleros/euleros-docker-images/CONTRIBUTING.md

 It is not possible to evaluate anyone by his/her contributions to this project.
 So we will discuss it by open a PR.

-## What is expected of maintainers?
+## What is expected of committers and maintainers?

 * Be cautious: Follow all the docker official repository requests and provide good documents.